Decentralization is finding its way within the content streaming industry as well.

 The project was started in 2017 to solve the issues they were bumping into with their first video streaming platform, Theta.tv.

-Since 2019, Theta Labs managed to host its streaming platform within a network of nodes and create its own Theta blockchain.
-Furthermore, the project’s fast pace managed to bring improvements, with Theta being ready to launch Mainnet 3.0 in 2021.
+Since 2019, Theta Labs has managed to host its streaming platform within a network of nodes and create its own Theta blockchain.
+Furthermore, the project’s fast pace managed to bring improvements, with Theta being ready to launch Mainnet 4.0 and the Theta Metachain SDK by the end of 2022.

 The decentralized TV solution Theta is proposing to stream 4k and 8k video content with minimal buffering at a minimal cost.
 That is achieved by broadcasting video streams using a network of local nodes that caches video data and relays streams to viewers.